Maven dependency example explained

 Conclusion

-This topic has been a basic start to exploring on maven dependency example.
-Hopefully, you have enough information to get started.
+This topic serves as a fundamental introduction to exploring Maven dependency examples.
+Hopefully, you now have enough information to kickstart your journey.